Viken Mikaelian is the CEO of PlannedGiving.com and Publisher of Giving Tomorrow Magazine.

 A

 On the positive side, more and more nonprofits are realizing the importance of planned giving.
 On the negative, 98 percent are still not doing anything about it.
 In fact, only 1% of 1.8 million nonprofits take planned giving seriously.
-By seriously, I mean they actually do something about it.
+But seriously, I mean they actually do something about it.
 Like taking action.

 Q